Azure/azure-cosmos-dotnet-v3/docs/observability.md

 ## Client Telemetry (Private Preview)

 ### Introduction
-It is a feature which can be opted-in by setting environment variables.
-By opting-in this feature, SDK will start sending aggregated telemetry data every 10 minutes to Microsoft.
+SDK sends aggregated telemetry data every 10 minutes to Microsoft.

 We collect following information as part of this:
 1. Cache Latencies : Right now, it covers only Collection Cache